Find out what’s changed for UK and EEA firms now that the transition period has ended.

-The Electronic Commerce Directive (ECD) provides an exclusion from host state regulation for e-commerce activities provided from one EEA state to a person in another EEA state.
+The Electronic Commerce Directive (ECD) is a piece of EU legislation that provided an exclusion from host state regulation for on-line activities provided from one EEA state to a person in another EEA state.

-In the UK, the relevant provisions that transpose this exclusion are in:
+In the UK, the relevant provisions that transposed this exclusion were:

 - Article 72A of the Financial Services and Markets Act (Regulated Activity) Order 2001, and

 - Article 20B of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005

 - as well as some elements of the Electronic Commerce Directive (Financial Services and Markets) Regulations 2002

 These provisions are no longer applicable as the exclusion fell away at the end of the transition period on 31 December 2020.

 The ability for UK firms to continue to service EEA customers using the ECD exclusion has ended.